jameshwc/Million-Singer/README.md

 ### Prerequisite

 - Docker & Docker-compose
-- .env (or environment variables required in docker-compose.yml)
+- .env (you can just use this repo's .env)

 ```bash
 $ docker-compose up -d --build